Siphon880gh/weather-dashboard/README.md

 Credits
 ---
-Uses the OpenWeather API and the Weather Icons project.
+- Forecast weather data from OpenWeather API.
+- Weather icons from OpenWeather.
+Originally were from Weather Icons project by erikflowers in older commits; Abandoned for logic and stylistic choices.